websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

       If no criterion exists for the type of entity that you need, you can define your own ``ItemSelectorCriterion`` by extending `BaseItemSelectorCriterion <https://github.com/liferay/liferay-portal/blob/7.3.4-ga5/modules/apps/item-selector/item-selector-api/src/main/java/com/liferay/item/selector/BaseItemSelectorCriterion.java>`__.
    ```

 1. Next, you need a return type class to represent the information the entities provided when users select them.
-Return type classes must implement the [`ItemSelectorReturnType` interface](http://docs.liferay.com/portal/7.3-latest/apps/item-selector-3.0.4/javadocs/com/liferay/item/selector/ItemSelectorReturnType.html) interface.
+Return type classes must implement the [`ItemSelectorReturnType` interface](http://docs.liferay.com/portal/7.3-latest/apps/item-selector-3.0.4/javadocs/com/liferay/item/selector/ItemSelectorReturnType.html).
 For example, a return type class may be used to return the entity's URL, UUID, or primary key.
 The return type class is added to the criterion class created previously.

    ```important::
       Every criterion used **must** have at least one return type associated with it.